 The Center for Global Humanities is a public forum dedicated to the study of human destiny in the 21st century.
 As new discoveries in science and technology are changing our understanding of human nature and raising burning questions about our future, the Center uses the lenses of the humanities to provide insight into this emerging human condition.

 The Westbrook College of Health Professions' Center for Excellence in Collaborative Education (CECE) brings together vibrant and innovative University-wide resources to create educational programming responsive to the evolving needs of the 21st century collaborative health care workforce.
 CECE initiatives are multi-level and intended to influence the culture of health education and health care practice across domains.

 Center of Biomedical Research Excellence for the Study of Pain and Sensory Function

-The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function was established in 2012 through funding from the National Institute of General Medical Sciences (NIGMS).
+The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function (COBRE) was established in 2012 through funding from the National Institute of General Medical Sciences (NIGMS).
 The Center’s mission is to significantly contribute to the scientific understanding of the neurobiology of chronic pain, facilitating the discovery and development of novel therapies.
 The primary focus of the Center is to provide support to several junior scientists as they establish independent, extramurally funded research programs.